Each year students and parents ask questions about

 into the math sequence?

-Discrete Math is a relatively new math
+Discrete Math is a college-prep course

-Calculus.
+for Calculus.
 The units taught in Discrete Math include logic,

 probability, social theories, inductive/deductive reasoning, linear